-3.18.1 VASTAdTagURI
+3.19.1 VASTAdTagURI

-While VAST wrappers don't provide all the same elements offered for an inline ad, the VASTAdTagURI is the only element that is unique to wrappers.
+While VAST wrappers don't provide all the same elements offered for an inline ad, the <VASTAdTagURI> is the only element that is unique to wrappers.
 The VASTAdTagURI is used to provide a URI to a secondary VAST response.
-This secondary response may be another wrapper, but eventually a VAST wrapper must return an inline ad.
+This secondary response may be another wrapper, but eventually a VAST wrapper must return an <InLine> ad.
+In VAST 4.0 the player is only required to accept five wrappers ads.
+If no inline ads are returned after 5 wrappers, the player may move on to the next option.

-Required Yes (if <wrapper> is used)</wrapper> Parent Wrapper Bounded 0-1 Content A URI to a another VAST response that may be another VAST Wrapper or a VAST InLine ad.
+Required Yes (if <wrapper> is used)</wrapper> Parent Wrapper Bounded 0-1 Content A URI to another VAST response that may be another VAST Wrapper or a VAST InLine ad.
+The number of subsequent VAST responses that include wrappers should not exceed five before an inline ad is served.
+After five VAST wrapper responses, acceptance of additional VAST responses is at the publisher's discretion.